Back to Blog

 Here is how the scraping app works

-2. Voilà the work is done, and you can now download a CSV containing, for each URL, price, SKU, and product name.
+5. Voilà the work is done, and you can now download a CSV containing, for the page, the required attributes.

 Existing limitations